ErlendMariusOmmundsen/gpt-prompt-engineering/README.md

     OPENAI_ORG_KEY=*key*
     HUGGINGFACE_KEY=*key*
 - Python 3.10 or newer
-- A GPU is required to run evaluation with bert_score enabled
+- A GPU for evaluation with bert_score enabled